LM-SAL/irispy-lmsal/docs/guide.rst

       4                1 ImageHDU        54   (47, 16)   float64
       5                1 TableHDU        53   16R x 7C   [A10, A10, A4, A10, A4, A66, A66]

-If you would like a bit more information, we have a similar function within ``irispy-lmsal``:
+If you would like a bit more information, we have a similar function within ``irispy``:

 .. code-block:: python